 Day Four: Wednesday

 Boots on as we take on the coastal walkway today, at the most northern and remote tip of the peninsula.
 The track, an old bridle path formed by early pioneers boasts some of the most spectacular coastal scenery of the trip.
-We wind our way through farmland, Kanuka forest and pristine sub-tropical bush discovering twinkling bays along the way.
-The group has the option of walking the track one way, or, if feeling a little more ambitious making it a return trip.
+We wind our way through Kanuka forest and pristine sub-tropical bush discovering twinkling bays along the way.
+Passing beneath the shadow of Mt Moehau, the track follows an easy gradient with a short steep section into and out of Poley Bay.
+From here, you will head on to farmland with views of Great Barrier Island.
 Kiwi-style tapas are waiting for us at the lodge for dinner tonight.
-We watch the sun go down and welcome the moon with the call of the kiwi bird outside our cabins, if we're lucky.
+We watch the sun go down and welcome the moon with the call of the kiwi bird outside our cabins if we're lucky.

 Day Five: Thursday

 5km (3 miles) / 2.5 hours hiking (easy grade)